 - Detachable velcro straps to hold the trekking poles with reflective prints

 - Adjustable height of the chest strap

-- Partition between the chambers, handled through zipper
+- Partition between the chambers, handled through lace with brake

 - Adjustable height of shoulder straps